Why Adalo Is Ideal for Publishing Your Vibe-Coded App

 - Collect user feedback: Use testing tracks to gather insights.
 Internal Testing supports up to 100 testers, while Closed Testing allows up to 2,000 users per list.
 You can also set up a feedback URL in the Play Console to direct users to a survey or support form for reporting bugs or suggesting improvements.

-When you're ready to roll out updates, Adalo makes it easy to iterate on your app.
-Simply specify changes in plain language - like "Add a button to clear completed tasks" - and the platform will handle the updates.
+When you're ready to roll out updates, Adalo makes iteration straightforward.
+Use Magic Add to describe new features in plain language—like "Add a button to clear completed tasks"—and the platform handles the implementation.
 Use the device previewer to capture new screenshots that showcase your latest features.
 Update your store listing through the Play Console and document changes in the Release Notes section so users know what's new.

 Related Blog Posts